 - 6.3.1 In a marked module, the final mark will be calculated in accordance with the assessment breakdown outlined in the approved module descriptor.
-The required pass mark in such a module is 40% of the maximum marks available. - 6.3.2 In modules which meet the following conditions: - (i) where all the learning outcomes can be assessed by a terminal examination, - (ii) the continuous assessment elements of the module address a subset of the module learning outcomes assessed in the terminal examination, - (iii) the continuous assessment elements has a weighting of 20% or less and is formative in nature, - (iv) the module has been designated and approved by Faculty Teaching and Learning Committee and listed in the programme regulations then the module mark will be calculated as the greater of (a) the weighted average of the continuous assessment percentage mark and the terminal examination percentage mark or (b) the terminal examination mark.
+The required pass mark in such a module is 40% of the maximum marks available. - 6.3.2 In modules which meet the following conditions: - (i) where all the learning outcomes can be assessed by a terminal examination, - (ii) the continuous assessment elements of the module address a subset of the module learning outcomes assessed in the terminal examination, - (iii) the continuous assessment element has a weighting of 20% or less and is formative in nature, - (iv) the module has been designated and approved by Faculty Teaching and Learning Committee and listed in the programme regulations then

+No resit of the continuous assessment is made available and the module mark will be calculated as the greater of (a) the weighted average of the continuous assessment percentage mark and the terminal examination percentage mark or (b) the terminal examination mark.